foss-responders/fossresponders.com/_posts/2020-06-22-uplift-an-event-of-open-source-resiliency.md

 **If you would like to help email us at  [hello@fossresponders.com](mailto:hello@fossresponders.com).**

-_This blog was crossposted on the [Open Source Collective blog](https://blog.opencollective.com/foss-responders-uplift/)._
+_This blog was crossposted on the [Open Source Collective blog](https://blog.opencollective.com/foss-responders-uplift/).
+All illustrations penned by the amazing [Eriol Fox](http://erioldoesdesign.com/)._